Choosing Your 1st Guitar: New or Used?

-But even new guitars are not usually setup with the right nut slot height, string height, proper neck relief and perfectly level frets and won’t quite play the right notes when fretted because they’re usually not intonated.
-And the budget models nearly always have sharp fret ends which are not friendly to your hands.
+Even new guitars are not usually setup with the right nut slot height, string height, proper neck relief, and perfectly level frets and won’t quite play the right notes when fretted because they’re not intonated.
+And the budget models often have sharp fret ends which are not friendly to your hands.

 To be sure that your first guitar will be properly intonated, download a free guitar tuning app to your smart phone and tune the guitar.
 Then fret either the 1st or 6th string at the 3rd fret and pluck the string.
 Your tuning app should show a ‘G’ note and be within 5 marks (5 cents) or less of perfect.
 At the 12th fret, it should be within 5 cents of ‘E’.
 Then test the remaining strings for their respective notes.

 If the store didn’t bother to intonate the guitar, they probably didn’t bother to set it up either, since intonation should be part of a setup of a brand-new guitar.

 Craigslist, Marketplace, OfferUp, etc. can be interesting if scary places to shop for your first guitar.
 Here’s a fact – I’ve bought nearly 500 used guitars in the past two years or so.
 I try to buy decent guitars like everyone else.
 But out of all those guitars, guess how many were truly fit for playing as-purchased?